carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 > > The most common situation is while you are developing a package.
 > > Every now and then, you'll want to re-install and re-load it to check that everything is working as expected.
 > >
-> > Loading from source can be also useful if you want to use a colleague's package.
-> > But we warned here.
-> > In the next session we'll learn a much better way of sharing packages among your colleagues using GitHub.
 > {: .solution}
 {: .challenge}